hammaadworks/MohammedHMateen/81KM_Q425_Comeback/log.md

 ## Goals

-One-line goals for each category (quick, actionable targets):

 1. Salah Athan — Perform every Athan on time and record completion daily for 7 consecutive days.

 - Mark completion for Fajr, Dhuhr, Asr, Maghrib, Isha each day.
 - Attend congregational prayer at least 4 times this week.
 - Log reasons and recovery plan for any missed Athan.

 2. Qur'an Majeed — Memorize/review one short surah (or 5–10 ayat) per week from Juz 27 onward.

 - Recite selected ayat daily with tajweed focus.
 - Record an audio review at the end of the week.

 3. LLD — Produce one complete LLD notebook with examples and an accompanying explainer each week.

 - Draft notebook outline and key examples by mid-week.
 - Produce a short explainer (500–800 words) or 5–7 minute video.

 4. Product Development: IM — Ship a small interactive demo (SpecKit prototype) for one feature within 2 weeks.

 - Identify the feature and draft UI/UX spec in 2 days.
 - Build a minimal working demo and deploy to a preview environment.

 5. Product Development: ZP & HLD — Draft a clear high-level design document for the next landing page by the next sprint.

 - Create wireframes and list required components.
 - Define API contract and data flow at a high level.

 6. Product Development: ME & AI — Integrate and test one agent end-to-end in SpecKit within 10 days.

 - Implement agent prototype and test on one real dataset.
 - Add basic monitoring/validation for agent outputs.

 7. DSA — Solve and write up 3 algorithm problems with explanations every week.

 - Pick problems across Easy/Medium/Hard spectrum.
 - Add time/space analysis and sample inputs/outputs.

 8. Workout — Complete and log 4 structured workouts this week (including one heavy-bag session).

 - Schedule workouts (days and type) at start of week.
 - Track reps/time and subjective intensity after each session.

 9. Portfolio & Content Productions — Publish one portfolio piece or short content item (blog/video) every 2 weeks.

 - Draft the piece and gather visuals/assets in the first 3 days.
 - Publish and share; track engagement metrics.

 ---